aryamanmajumdar/xyz-dot-com/README.md

 # xyz-dot-com
-xyz mutual fund site redesign for nymbl assignment
+A landing page for a mutual fund website (not real).